-The Commission will license and regulate byproduct, source, and special nuclear material at the Eagle Rock Enrichment Facility in accordance with the Atomic Energy Act of 1954, as amended.
-Section 274c.(1) of the Act was amended by Public Law 102-486 (October 24, 1992) to require the Commission to retain authority and responsibility for the regulation of uranium enrichment facilities.
-Therefore, in compliance with law, the Commission will be the sole licensing and regulatory authority with respect to byproduct, source, and special nuclear material for the Eagle Rock Enrichment Facility and with respect to the control and use of any equipment or device in connection therewith.
+The Commission will license and regulate byproduct, source, and special nuclear material at the GLE-CF in accordance with the Atomic Energy Act of 1954, as amended.

+Section 274c.(1) of the AEA was amended by Public Law 102-486 (October 24, 1992) to require the Commission to retain authority and responsibility for the regulation of uranium enrichment facilities.
+Therefore, in compliance with law, the Commission will be the sole licensing and regulatory authority with respect to byproduct, source, and special nuclear material for the GLE-CF and with respect to the control and use of any equipment or device in connection therewith.

-Many rules and regulations in 10 CFR Chapter I are applicable to the licensing of a person to receive, possess, use, transfer, deliver, and process byproduct, source and special nuclear material in the quantities that would be possessed at the Eagle Rock Enrichment Facility.
-These include 10 CFR Parts 19, 20, 21, 25, 30, 40, 51, 70, 71, 73, 74, 95, 140, 170, and 171 for the licensing and regulation of byproduct, source, and special nuclear material, including requirements for notices to workers, reporting of defects, radiation protection, waste disposal, decommissioning funding, and insurance.
+Many rules and regulations in 10 CFR Chapter I are applicable to the licensing of a person to receive, possess, use, transfer, deliver, or process byproduct, source or special nuclear material in the quantities that would be possessed at the GLE-CF. These include 10 CFR Parts 19, 20, 21, 25, 30, 40, 51, 70, 71, 73, 74, 95, 140, 170, and 171 for the licensing and regulation of byproduct, source, and special nuclear material, including requirements for notices to workers, reporting of defects, radiation protection, waste disposal, decommissioning funding, and insurance.

-With respect to these regulations, the Commission notes that this is the fourth proceeding involving the licensing of an enrichment facility.
-The Commission issued a number of decisions in earlier proceedings regarding proposed sites in Homer, Louisiana (Claiborne Enrichment Center), Eunice, New Mexico (National Enrichment Facility) and Piketon, Ohio (American Centrifuge Plant).
-These final decisions, Louisiana Energy Services (Claiborne Enrichment Center), CLI-92-7, 35 NRC 93 (1992); Louisiana Energy Services (Claiborne Enrichment Center), CLI-92-7, 35 NRC 93 (1992); Louisiana Energy Services (Claiborne Enrichment Center), CLI-97-15, 46 NRC 294 (1997); Louisiana Energy Services (Claiborne Enrichment Center), CLI-98-3, 47 NRC 77 (1998); Louisiana Energy Services (National Enrichment Facility), CLI-05-05, 61 NRC 22, 36 (2005); Louisiana Energy Services (National Enrichment Facility), et. al., CLI-05-17, 62 NRC 5 (2005); USEC, Inc. (American Centrifuge Plant), CLI-07-05, 65 NRC 109 (2007); resolve a number of issues concerning uranium enrichment licensing and may be relied upon as precedent.
+With respect to these regulations, the Commission notes that this is the fifth proceeding involving the licensing of an enrichment facility.
+The Commission issued a number of decisions in earlier proceedings regarding proposed sites in Homer, Louisiana (Claiborne Enrichment

+Center); Eunice, New Mexico (National Enrichment Facility); and Piketon, Ohio (American Centrifuge Plant).
+These final decisions - Louisiana Energy Services (Claiborne Enrichment Center), CLI-92-7, 35 NRC 93 (1992); Louisiana Energy Services (Claiborne Enrichment Center), CLI-97-15, 46 NRC 294 (1997); Louisiana Energy Services (Claiborne Enrichment Center), CLI-98-3, 47 NRC 77 (1998); Louisiana Energy Services (National Enrichment Facility), CLI-05-05, 61 NRC 22, 36 (2005); Louisiana Energy Services (National Enrichment Facility), et. al., CLI-05-17, 62 NRC 5 (2005); USEC, Inc. (American Centrifuge Plant), CLI-07-05, 65 NRC 109 (2007) - resolve a number of issues concerning uranium enrichment licensing and may be relied upon as precedent.

-Consistent with the Act, and the Commission's regulations, the Commission is providing the following direction for licensing uranium enrichment facilities:
+Consistent with the AEA, and the Commission's regulations, the Commission is providing the following direction for licensing uranium enrichment facilities: